 Something To Remember

 Overall, the idea with just about any medication is to provide the lowest possible amount that works effectively.
-When you give your dog higher amounts of the medicine, it becomes more likely that they will experience negative effects, which is what nobody wants!
+When you give your dog higher amounts of medicine, it becomes more likely that they will experience negative effects, which is what nobody wants!
 It's best to avoid these reactions when possible.

 Side Effects For Meloxicam/Metacam